biomedicalinformaticsgroup/cadmus/README.md

     - The default Value 'None', the function only looks for the new articles since the last run.
     - 'light', the function looks for the new articles since the last run and re-tried the row where we did not get any format.
-    - 'heavy', the function looks for the new articles since the last run and re-tried the row where it did not retrieve a tagged version (i.e. html or xml).
+    - 'heavy', the function looks for the new articles since the last run and re-tried the row where it did not retrieve at least one tagged version (i.e. html or xml) in combination with the pdf format.

 2. The "keep_abstract" parameter has the default value 'True' and can be changed to 'False'.
 When set to 'True', our parsing will load any format from the begining of the document.
 If change to 'False', our parsing is trying to identify the abstract from any format and start to extract the text after it.
 We are offering the option of removing the abstract but we can not guarantee that our approach is the more realiable for doing so.
 In case you would like to apply your own parsing method for removing the abstract feel free to load any file saved during the retrieval availble in the output folder:
 ```"output/formats/{format}s/{index}.{suffix}"```.